Finding you the best Adelaide property for investment

 5. The investment adage that “past performance is not a predictor of future results” certainly applies to real property.
 You should meet claims of future price or rent gains with healthy doubt, and even suspicion.

-- Our question to the answer: “How will this property perform in terms of capital gains?” has to be: “We don’t know, and neither does anyone else“.
+- Our answer to the question: “How will this property perform in terms of capital gains?” has to be: “We don’t know, and neither does anyone else“.
 And our response to the follow-up question: “But what’s your best guess?” is: “We don’t operate on guesswork“.

 - No property is perfect.
 Each property is unique, and has characteristics, hidden and unhidden, that will affect its future condition and performance.
 No amount of inspection and investigation can eliminate possible future unknowns.